JulianMiller/checkin/readme.md

 There's more to it than just checking in at specific times.
 The creators of the event can add a message to display to the user and upload a song to give to the user when they check in.
 The message and file are emailed to the person who checked in as an incentive for doing so.

+The app is currently deployed at http://checkin.tomelm.com for anyone that want's to play around with it.

 Installation
 ------------
 First clone the repository